 - Students must pass Preliminary Examinations at the end of the first year, in order to progress into the Final Honours School (years 2 and 3)

 Second and third years – Final Honours School

 - Students study three foundation courses, two of which are chosen from ‘Space, Place and Society’ (human geography), ‘Earth Systems Dynamics’ (physical geography) and ‘Environmental Geography’ (a course that covers the intersection between human and physical geography).
-The third foundation course – ‘Geographical Research’ – is compulsory, and focuses on the development of higher-level research skills.
+The third foundation course – ‘Geographical Thought’ – is compulsory, and focuses on the development of higher-level research skills.